NYU-CS9053/Syllabus/README.md

 Ensure you have access to this [repository](https://github.com/NYU-CS9053/Fall-2016) __ASAP (as soon as possible)__

 Upon getting access you must [Fork](https://help.github.com/articles/fork-a-repo) the repository.
 This will give you write access to a copied version owned by your user.

+I have created a help/cheat-sheet for using Git/GitHub in this class.
+You can always find it [here](git.commands).

 ### Homework